jaeksoft/opensearchserver/src/doc/en/documentation/installation%7Cinstallation_guide%7C1/linux%7Crunning_on_linux%7C1.md

-Until we provide a deb package please use this page for reference when installing OSS on a Debian-based system (Ubuntu, Xandros, ...).
+Until we provide a deb package please use this page for reference when installing OSS on a Debian-based system (Ubuntu, Xandros, etc.).

 The Short Version should be sufficient ; if not use the More Detailed Version.